 5-HT2C and Feeding, Appetite, & Obesity.
 Many studies have demonstrated the therapeutic potential of targeting 5-HT2C for the treatment of obesity and related issues.
 In the late 1990s, studies began to demonstrate the ability of a 5-HT2C agonist, m-chlorophenylpiperazine (mCPP), to significantly reduce body weight as well as subjective hunger ratings in human subjects.
 These results additionally indicated elevated plasma prolactin levels, a hormone secreted by the pituitary gland in response to eating among other behaviors, thereby providing a potential molecular basis for the observed reduction in appetite (Sargent et al., 1997; Halford et al., Smith, Thomsen, & Grottick, 2005).
-However, despite promising initial results, mCPP has been related to side effects due to the additional selectivity for 5-HT1B.
-A new generation of selective agonists including Lorcaserin have since been developmed and marketed, with more limited side effects (Halford et al., 2010).
-New research has also altered our understanding of the receptor role.
-While some antagonists with high affinity produce marked effects on feeding behavior, other antagonists do not show the same results unless treatment is combined with antagonists for the H1 histamine receptor (Abela et al., 2020).
+However, despite promising initial results, mCPP has been linked to side effects due to the additional selectivity for 5-HT1B.
+A new generation of selective agonists including Lorcaserin have since been developed and marketed, with more limited side effects (Halford et al., 2010).
+New research has also altered our understanding of the receptor.
+While some antagonists with high affinity produce marked effects on feeding behavior, other antagonists do not show the same results unless treatment is combined with antagonists for the H1 histamine receptor (Abela et al., 2020), indicating the importance of pharmacological interactions.
 Moreover, another study demonstrated the ability of 5-HT2C antagonists to reduce food intake may be a consequence of its ability to enhance reversal learning, improving decision-making strategies overall (Diaz, Wilson, & Howell, 2018).
 Both of these recent studies thus suggest that 5-HT2C may not have as direct of a role as previously understood.

 5-HT2C and Compulsivity, Addiction, and Locomotion.
 Closely related to feeding are reward pathways of the brain.
 Thus, it is unsurprising that our results also indicated a relationship between 5-HT2C and compulsivity, addiction, and locomotion.
 The mCPP agonist which decreased feeding in aforementioned studies was also shown to induce hypolocomotion.
 These results additionally indicated a downregulation of 5-HT2C receptors in limbic areas including the striatum and nucleus accumbens (Fone et al., 2009).
 Given the interaction between 5-HT2C and dopamine systems, it has thus been hypothesized that the serotonergic receptor may have effects on drug dependency and other compulsive behaviors.
-Agonists for have demonstrated ability to reduce nicotine-induced activity (Gottick, Corrigall, & Higgins, 2001).
+For example, Agonists for 5-HT2C have demonstrated ability to reduce nicotine-induced activity (Gottick, Corrigall, & Higgins, 2001).
 Furthermore, 5-HT2C knockout mice have displayed behaviors indicating compulsive symptomology.
 For example, these mice have displayed increased chewing of non-nutritive clay, neat chewing patterns on plastic mesh screens, and reduced habituation of head dipping as well as elevated levels of lever pressing for cocaine injection, indicating higher levels of drug reinforcement and addiction (Rocha et al., 2002; Chou-Green et al., 2003).

 5-HT2C and Anxiety.
-Early studies using mCPP, a common 5-HT2C agonist have also led to improved understanding of the association between the receptor and anxiety.
+Early studies using mCPP, a common 5-HT2C agonist, have also led to improved understanding of the association between the receptor and anxiety.
 Researchers have discovered that mCPP induces a non-linear, dose-dependent increase in anxiety symptoms, such as decreased exploration and decreased social interaction in animal models and increased panic attacks and increased cortisol levels in human subjects.
 (Kahn et al., 1990; Benjamin, Lal, & Meyerson, 1990).
-Later studies using more advances genetic manipulations confirmed these results.
+Later studies using more advanced genetic manipulations confirmed these results.
 Using virally injected 5-HT2C sequences in the amygdala, researchers demonstrated that increased expression of 5-HT2C led to anxiogenic effects (Li et al., 2012).
-Accordingly, mice with 5-HT2C knockout were shown to opposite results, with anxiolytic effects measured in the elevated maze, mirrored, chamber, and novel object tests.
+Accordingly, mice with 5-HT2C knockout exhibited the opposite results, with anxiolytic effects measured in the elevated maze, mirrored, chamber, and novel object tests.
 These results further indicated that this effect coincided with a blunting of ACTH in response to anxiety inducing stimuli (Heisler et al., 2007)

 5-HT3